XLAB International Science Camp

 • The Lecturer

 The course is held by Wolfgang Send, theoretical physicist in the field of aerodynamics and structural mechanics at the German Aerospace Centre (DLR) until October 2009.
 Contributing to modern concepts for teaching aerodynamics in several publications, he has developed the course since 2003.
-He is committed to animal-flight research more than ever, and recently he developed with a small team an artificial bird based on the theoretical concept of active torsion with unprecedented agility (link leads to its flight performance, 1:48 min).
+He is committed to animal-flight research more than ever, and between 2009 and 2011 he developed with a small team an artificial bird based on his theoretical concept of active torsion with unprecedented agility (link leads to its flight performance, 1:48 min).
 A movie introduces to the SmartBird project ("Birdflight deciphered", 18 min; produced by the FESTO company's Bionic Learning Network which financed the project).
+Recently, his commitment to the aerodynamics of flapping wings led to the development of the energy harvester DualWingGenerator, which was presented 2014 on the occasion of the annual international industry fair "Hannovermesse", again within the framework of the FESTO company's Bionic Learning Network.

 Knowledge.
 The course covers the basic phenomena of flying in nature and of the foundations of aeronautical sciences.
 The key subjects are